Photo by Zoofanatic, color-corrected by B. Ross in 2024 |

 They remind me of my North American expat companions, two young college dropouts who thought Norman Rockwell's paintings were "high art," even though neither of them had ever actually studied art.
 Norman's work, according to them, was superior to anything by the Abstract Expressionists, because of his classically-trained and representational style.
 When I pointed out that Norman's work fell squarely into the category of illustration, and was not highly intellectualized by modernist theory, I was the asshole.
 It was rude of me to mention that the old Saturday Evening Post covers were not "must haves" for me, and that the more modern and avant-garde versions of the same American iconography by Pollock or Warhol were preferable.
 My background in art was disqualifying, especially after a few pints of Braník.
 (My teetotaling ways only cemented their judgment.)

 Likewise, if I point out to fragcom folks that vintage formulas are a paradox, they reach for the tap handle.
 If I dare mention that a new formula, if left to sit for a few years, will eventually mellow and mature into something akin to vintage, my understanding and experience with this flies right out the window.
 The more I know, the less I know.
 How could I be so naive?
-How could experience and knowledge ever give me the moxie to supply an argument built on either thing?
+How could experience and knowledge ever give me the moxie to supply an argument that rests on either thing?
 Everyone knows that simply piddling away my savings on vintage after vintage after vintage is the way to go.
 Look at our friend with the nine thousand perfumes!
 He's living proof.
 By the time he gets around to wearing the last fragrance in his collection, the first will be vinegar.

 Lastly, consider the rules.
 The fragcom is, at its core, a bureaucracy.
 You mustn't have an ongoing and heated intellectual debate with a few angry words flung to and fro, even if it is substantive and helps shape public opinion on something as particular and esoteric as in-bottle maceration.
 Do this, and you are "persona non grata" in the publishing world, where it's okay for paid Fragrantica writers to praise you and link to your writing, but not okay for Fragrantica's editors to invite you to actually write for them.
 You can have people in threads link to your blog with praise for your reviews, but on Basenotes this could mean private messages are sent to the uninitiated.
 So, no debating, no coming across as anything but a paid shill on YouTube, unless you've turned in the proper paperwork and paid your taxes in full.
 Bland and forgettable mediocrity, the kind that is unwilling to risk offending anyone, is the only way Creed sends you free bottles of new releases.